leftathome/chef-workflow-tasklib/README.md

 [chef-workflow-testlib](https://github.com/hoteltonight/chef-workflow-testlib)
 can use its settings as well.

+`bundle exec rake chef:show_config` can show you most of the settings in a system and how you've configured them.

 Tasks can also dynamically supply their own `configure_knife` configuration bits.
 Our `foodcritic` plugin supplies a setting to differentiate the cookbook directory checked from the one that's to be uploaded/resolved to.
 This is nice